msgflo/msgflo/README.md

 Once a participant becomes available, it announces its availability by sending a message to this queue with `protocol`: 'discovery' and `command`: 'participant'.

-In case of fully FBP protocol capable participants, the `payload` contains the following information:

-* `id`: short unique name for the system
-* `label`: (optional) human-readable description of the system
-* `type`: type of the runtime, for example `noflo-nodejs` or `microflo`
-* `version`: version of the runtime protocol that the runtime supports, for example `0.4`
-* `capabilities`: array of capability strings for things the runtime is able to do
-* `inqueue`:  name of the message queue the participant listens for FBP protocol messages
-* `outqueue`:  name of the message queue the participant sends FBP protocol messages

 In case of systems incapable of communicating via FBP protocol but which can nonetheless be connected to a network, the message `payload` contains the following information:

 * `id`: short unique name for the participant.
 Ex: measure1
 * `role`: the role this participant has in the network.
 Used to group multiple partipants.
 Ex: measure